kalanicabralomana/Fastpages/_pages/s_notes.md

 Clone: copying a repository onto you own system for you to modify.

 Commit: This means to save and commit changes in order for the changes to update on your site.

+Procedural Abstraction: bit of code are written and are generalized by variable parameter